-I've always been able to stay at what I consider to be a healthy weight

 Healthy Weight - Where To Start?

-Many leading nutritionists suggest this healthy eating tip: Being aware of your portion size.
+Many leading nutritionists suggest this healthy eating tip: Be aware of your portion size .
 Over the years, portions have gotten out of control in many restaurants, and it's getting harder and harder to achieve a healthy weight these days.
 Just look at the obesity rates in America!

--It is especially important to be careful not to overeat when you're out with friends and family.
-Because you do tend to let yourself get away with eating a little extra during those times … you wouldn't want to be embarrassed by being careful now would you?
+-It's especially important not to overeat when you're out with friends and family.
+Because you tend to let yourself get away with eating a little extra during those times… you wouldn't want to be embarrassed by being careful now would you?

 Don't be that way!
 A little embarrassment is definitely preferable to breast cancer!
 Not to mention, a healthy weight looks great on you!

--Here's another healthy eating tip: when you order food at a restaurant, ask the waiter to packup half of the portion for you to take home.
+-Here's another healthy eating tip: When ordering food at a restaurant, ask the waiter to pack half the portion for you to take home.
 (They won't mind) And it can be a huge help in reaching your healthy weight!

 Many doctors and nutritionists recommend eating several smaller meals throughout the day, rather than three large meals, just one of many healthy eating ideas you could try.

-This strategy can help you maintain a healthy weight for the purpose of reducing your risk factor for Breast Cancer, and maintaining your general overall health and appearance as well, ...truly a win-win!
+This strategy can help you maintain a healthy weight for the purpose of reducing your risk factor for Breast Cancer, and maintaining your overall overall health and appearance as well, ... truly a win-win!

 -Share an inspirational health story of your own or read some of the health stories left by other visitors to this site.